-Option A PRIVATE CAR Option B BUS Travel time: Same as now 30 minutes longer than (4) Same as now car Travel cost (per trip): Same as now 20% increase Parlies for Parking fee: Tk.
+Option A PRIVATE CAR Option B BUS Travel time: Same as now 30 minutes longer than car Travel cost (per trip): Same as now 20% increase Parking fee: Tk.
 100 per day Congestion charge: Tk.
 50 for using car during peak hours Frequency of departure: There is a bus every 10 minutes Distance to bus stop: The bus stop is 5 minutes from your home Comfort and security: Much improved comfort and security features